-Students planning to take the language examinations must arrange for the test in conversation with appropriate member of the Committee on Languages (Drs.
-Claire Fanger and Matthias Henze).
-Examinations are taken the second Friday of September, November, January, and March.
+Written examinations are taken the second Friday of September, November, January, and March.
 There is also a summer exam date set by the language departments upon completion of the summer language courses that the student may elect to take.

 Students may use a conventional language dictionary during the exam.
 This excludes computer or internet dictionaries and access to computer or internet translation aids.
 Students who take exams administered by the language departments during the summer must also abide by this procedure.